Jvoytek9/flight_scraper/README.md

 The name of your venv should appear next to the command prompt.
 Now type: cd ..

-And finally: pip install requirements.txt
+And finally: pip install the several packages that are required.

-Then, running the app/app.py file in your editor of choice will boot up a local Flask server, which you can then do as you please with.